josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🪞_states_project_their_own_structure_onto_rivals.md

 ---

-# 👑 III.
-Symbolic Governance Is Especially Difficult To Recognise
+## 👑 Symbolic Governance Is Especially Difficult To Recognise

 States often struggle to perceive:
 - their own mythology,